John 1: Verse 14

 The word flesh is emphasized as a 'symbol of humanity', drawing the attention to "the entry of the Word into the full flow of human affairs".
+The first-person ‘we’ refers to the individuals Jesus lived with, implying that the narrator witnessed Jesus in the flesh.

 Verse 17

 For the law was given through Moses, but grace and truth came through Jesus Christ.